pamat0/Lanius_collurio_positioning_GeopressureR/README.md

 A minimum of 1 hour and 40 minutes of activity with values > 4 was needed to be considered a migratory flight (2 hours of flight in GeopressureR), otherwise the short flight is treated as different altitudes.
 This is especially important during the spring migration, when some short flights take place.

 This repository was generated based on [GeoPressureTemplate (v1.2)](https://github.com/Rafnuss/GeoPressureTemplate).

-A Zenodo datapackage forthis can be found in:
+A Zenodo datapackage can be found in:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.18311205.svg)](https://doi.org/10.5281/zenodo.18311205)

 <img width="722" height="758" alt="image" src="https://github.com/user-attachments/assets/b8d38f3f-f9ae-4b29-821d-0446bbcae308" />